 1. Add a new post.

-To aid you in starting a WordPress blog, we’ve created a WordPress blog example you can follow.
-To begin creating your new blog post in WordPress, log in to your WordPress administrator area and select “Posts” from the menu options on the left.
-Then, select “All Posts” in the dialogue box that appears.
+We've created an example you can follow to help you get started with your WordPress blog.
+First, log in to your WordPress administrator area and select "Posts" from the menu options on the left.
+Then, select "All Posts" in the dialogue box that appears.

 2. Add content.

-But before you get started with this process, keep in mind that you’ll want to save your work often.
-WordPress does save your progress automatically as you work, but if you lose your internet connection, it may not pick up the changes during that time.
-To save your work, click the “Save draft” button on the upper right-hand corner.
+You've arrived on the blank canvas where you'll add your masterpiece (AKA your content).
+But before you get started with this process, we have a few pointers.
+First, be sure to save your work frequently.
+While WordPress does save your progress automatically, if you lose your internet connection, it may not pick up the changes made during that time.
+Click the "Save draft" button in the upper right-hand corner to save.

-Next, you’ll add your content.
-You can copy-paste your text directly into WordPress.
+Now, it's time to add your content.
+To do so, copy-paste your original text directly into WordPress.

-WordPress uses a block editor, and it works just like it sounds — it creates blocks for each section of content you add.
+WordPress uses a block editor, which works exactly as you'd imagine — by creating blocks for each section of content you add.
 For example, paragraphs will be separated into blocks, as will images and headings.

-To upload an image, press “enter” on your keyboard to create a new block.
+Ready to upload your first image to your WordPress site?
+Adding images can make your content more digestible and visually engaging.
+To begin uploading a picture, press “enter” on your keyboard to create a new block.
 Then, click the “+” button in the top left corner to view the different blocks.
 Select the “Image” block.

 Your image should now be visible in the block.

-Whether internal or external, adding links to content is an essential part of a quality blog post.
-The anchor text is also crucial for SEO, as it tells site crawlers what the page you’re linking to is all about.
+Adding internal and external links is an essential way to boost your blog post quality.
+The anchor text is also crucial for SEO as it indicates to site crawlers what the page you’re linking to is about.

-There are two easy ways to add hyperlinks to your content.
+It’s easy to add hyperlinks to your content in WordPress.
+You can do so in two ways.
 The first way is to select the text you want to hyperlink.
 Then, find the floating menu box and select the link icon highlighted in blue below.

-The second (and more straightforward way) to add hyperlinks is by using a keyboard shortcut.
+The more straightforward way to add hyperlinks is by using a keyboard shortcut.
 Start by selecting the text you want to hyperlink.